posabsolute/jQuery-Validation-Engine/README.md

 ### hide

-The hide method can be applied to a form or a list of fields.
+The hide method can be applied to a form or a field.
 It closes/hides error prompts.

 ```js